Contents

 7 November 2023 - The King’s Speech introduces the intention for a 'Tobacco and Vapes Bill' which would give the Government new powers to regulate vaping products.

-6 December 2023 – The Government’s consultation is closed.
-The responses are collated and an outcome prepared.
+6 December 2023 – The Government’s consultation was closed.
+The responses were collated and an outcome prepared.

 28 January 2024 – Prime minister Rishi Sunak announced government plans to introduce a variety of measures to tackle youth vaping, including proposals to ban disposable vapes and flavours.
 New regulations around illegal vapes will also be considered.

-29 January 2024 – The full consultation outcome is published, outlining how the Government plans to move forward, and including additional funds for enforcement authorities to tackle youth vaping and combat illicit vapes .
+29 January 2024 – The full consultation outcome was published, outlining how the Government plans to move forward, and including additional funds for enforcement squads to tackle youth vaping and combat illicit vapes .

 14 February 2024 - A petition titled ‘Don’t ban flavoured e-liquids for e-cigarettes’ was launched.
 If it reaches 10,000, the government will be required to respond.